ObiAU/SentiAITrader/README.md

 Both services extend a common `BaseRobot` class and implement shared components for technical analysis (ADX, RSI, SMAs etc.), market-conditions monitoring, AI-powered deep search and sentiment analysis, and algorithmic, configurable buy/sell/partial-sell thresholds.

-## ⚠️ **IMPORTANT NOTICE**

-**This code is NOT runnable in its current state.** Certain critical files have been obfuscated, removed, or contain placeholder data for privacy and security reasons.
+**Note:** This code is not runnable.
+Certain critical files have been obfuscated, removed, or contain placeholder data for privacy and security reasons.
 This repository is provided for demonstration purposes only.

 ---